DoSomething/contentful-prototype/docs/development/features/sixpack-a-b-testing.md

 4. Within the `Sixpack` service class, this experiment along with the associated alternative test option that was selected for the user is added to the `experiments` object property on the class.
 5. The `participate()` method resolves and returns the name of the selected alternative option for the user to the `SixpackExperiment` component, and assigns it to the `selectedAlternative` component state property.
 6. When the `SixpackExperiment` component state changes with the name of the selected alternative test, it re-renders with the component specified by the selected alternative test name.
+7. On the rendered page, the current user sees one of the various test alternatives; specifically the test alternative that they have been assigned by the Sixpack server.

+### Experiment Conversion

+A user is converted on a Sixpack A/B test experiment and associated test alternative when they take a particular action that triggers the conversion.

+_more about the `sixpackExperiment` middleware..._